-The combination of traditional and innovative features of a Foundation Company means that the Cayman Islands has introduced a flexible vehicle that is a valuable addition to all sectors of the financial services industry.
+Through the combination of traditional and innovative features of a foundation company, the Cayman Islands has a flexible vehicle that is a valuable alternative that has appeal for all sectors of the financial services industry.

 If you require further information, please speak to your usual Ogier contact or a member of our team listed here.